Frequently asked questions about OS-HELP

 Before being paid: If you are offered an OS-HELP loan and your circumstances change and you no longer meet the eligibility criteria, or no longer require the OS-HELP loan, or it is determined that you have provided false or misleading information, Deakin University is obliged to withdraw the loan offer.

 After being paid: If the loan has already been paid to you and your circumstances change and you are no longer eligible or able to study overseas, the debt has already been incurred and you will need to repay the debt through the Australian Taxation Office (ATO).

 If it is discovered, or there is reason to believe that you provided false or misleading information as part of the application process and you have already incurred an OS-HELP debt, Deakin University must notify the Department of Education immediately of the suspected offence.

 If you are studying overseas for two six month periods, you may apply for a second loan.
 Your second OS-HELP application can be completed at the time you apply for the first loan or in a later round, and it is highly recommended that you nominate a General Power of Attorney to complete forms on your behalf while you are overseas.
-The second loan can only be paid six months after the debt incurral date of your first study period when your study is confirmed and that you are still eligible to receive this second loan under the eligibility criteria.
+The second loan can only be paid six months after you first received OS-HELP assistance when your study is confirmed and that you are still eligible to receive this second loan under the eligibility criteria.